7 Fire Kit Survival Essentials That You Should Carry

 • Char cloth

-*Note: Everyone should carry a lighter wrapped in duct tape.
+*Note: Wrap your lighter with duct tape.
 It is an excellent source to start a fire in a pinch, not to mention aiding in other tasks, such as patching and emergency medical needs.
 You will be thankful you have it!

-As you walk the woods, it is wise to always be on the lookout for the natural tinder items on this list.
-As you come across these materials, keep some in a dry sac as part of your survival fire kit.
+As you come across these materials, keep some in a dry sac as part of your emergency fire kit.
 There is also the option of purchasing commercially available products such as Flamers Firelighters.
-Couple this with vaseline-soaked cotton balls, and you have a powerful source for tinder.
+Couple this with vaseline-soaked cotton balls, and you now have a powerful source of tinder.

 6. Emergency Candles